SUNRUSE-Junk-Drawer/neomura-c-library-sprites/readme.md

 given:

 - a sprite.
+- the index of the frame to draw.
 - the location of the origin relative to the left border of the video buffer.
 - the location of the origin relative to the top border of the video buffer.
 - the video buffer to render to.